Frequently Asked Questions

 How can I apply to receive a yard and garden irrigation contract?

-There are three types of Household agreements which are water supply agreements for stock and/or yard and garden use – this is not a potable water supply agreement.
+There are three (3) types of Household agreements which are water supply agreements for stock and/or yard and garden use.
+These are not potable water supply agreements.
 These agreements do not transfer with title and do not form part of the 95,000 acres cap:

-B. Household Reduced (HHLDR): this is also a stock watering agreement, however; the landowner must have a dugout with a two week storage capacity; 2014 rate is $300.00;
+B. Household Reduced (HHLDR): this is also a stock watering agreement

 When will I receive my water bill?